Tiger Brands sells minority interest in UAC Foods Nigeria

 30 August 2021 - 09:53

-Tiger Brands confirmed on Monday that it was selling is minority stake in UAC Foods Nigeria, which was bought about a decade ago and was one the first forays into the continent.
+Tiger Brands has exited Nigeria after selling its minority stake in UAC Foods, becoming the latest SA company to pull out of the West African nation, a potentially lucrative market, which has been criticised as being hostile to foreign capital.

-Tiger Brands, which is Africa’s biggest food producer, is selling its 49% interest in the food, dairy and beverage company back to its parent, UAC of Nigeria, which holds the 51% balance...
+For Tiger Brands, the exit marks the end of the journey that started a decade ago with the acquisition of Deli Foods.
+Updating the market on Monday, Tiger Brands said it was selling its 49% interest in the food, dairy and beverage company back to its parent, UAC of Nigeria, which holds the 51% balance...

 BL Premium